Al Oerter: Later life, death and Art of the Olympians

 Oerter had struggled with high blood pressure his entire life, and in the 2000s, he became terminally ill with cardiovascular disease.
-On March 13, 2003, Oerter was briefly clinically dead; a change of blood pressure medications caused a fluid build-up (Pericardial effusion) around his heart.
+On March 13, 2003, Oerter experienced a period of being clinically dead; a change of blood pressure medications caused a fluid build-up (Pericardial effusion) around his heart.

 Oerter was inducted into the Suffolk Sports Hall of Fame on Long Island in the Track & Field Category with the Class of 1990.
 In 2005, Oerter was inducted into the Nassau County Sports Hall of Fame.

 As a child, Oerter had frequently traveled to his grandparents' home in Manhattan and admired their art collection.
 As a retired athlete, Oerter became an abstract painter.
 Oerter enjoyed the freedom of abstract art, and thus decided against formal schooling for his art, as he thought it might stifle his creativity.
 Part of Oerter's work was his "Impact" series of paintings.
 For these works, Oerter would lay a puddle of a paint on a tarp, and fling a discus into it to create splashing lines on a canvas positioned in front of the tarp.
 If the discus landed painted-face up, Oerter would sign it and give it to whoever purchased the painting.

 In 2006 he founded the Art of the Olympians organization and held an Olympian Art exhibition in his home town of Fort Myers.
 This first show included artworks and sculptures from 14 Olympians, including Florence Griffith Joyner, Roald Bradstock, Shane Gould, Cameron Myler, Rink Babka and Larry Young.
 Later that year the exhibit traveled to New York City for shows at the United Nations, the New York Athletic Club and then at the National Arts Club.
 Art of the Olympians also had their work on display on the giant Panasonic Astro-Vision screen in Times Square for the entire month November 2006.
 Oerter and other Olympian artists were also featured on the CBS Morning Show to discuss their New York Tour.

 In mid-2007, Art of the Olympians was given the rights to use the word Olympian by the United States Olympic Committee (USOC)—an act protected by Congress.
-On August 1, 2007, Art of the Olympians was awarded a 501 (c) (3) status.
+On August 1, 2007, Art of the Olympians was awarded a 501(c)(3) status.

 As Oerter's heart condition progressed, he was advised by cardiologists that he would require a heart transplant.
 Oerter dismissed the suggestion.
 "I've had an interesting life," he said, "and I'm going out with what I have."
 Oerter died on October 1, 2007, of heart failure in Fort Myers, Florida at the age of 71.
 He was survived by his wife and two daughters.

 Upon learning of Oerter's death, track and field historian and blogger Mike Young wrote that Oerter was arguably the greatest Olympian of all time.